exoad/hi_charles/README.md

 # hi_charles
 > Run, compile, and build source code and binary files at your own risk.
 The original authors are not responsible for any damages.

-Hi Charles! is a user generated and operated harming software
+Hi Charles! is a user generated and operated harming software (lmao what does this mean idk)

 EVERYTHIGN HERE IS MADE FOR EDUCATIONAL PURPOSES